back to top

 Animal Crossing New Horizons Switch 2 — value and longevity of the Switch 2 Edition upgrade

-HowLongToBeat records an average of 60.5 hours to reach Animal Crossing: New Horizons’ main milestones, with completionists logging over 363 hours.
+The average time to reach 60.5 hours to reach Animal Crossing: New Horizons' main milestones, with completionists logging over 363 hours.
 Those figures predate Version 3.0.
-The Resort Hotel and Slumber Island add content without specifying a completion endpoint, consistent with the game’s design philosophy: it does not end, it expands.

 The caveat is reset cost.
 Players returning to a long-dormant island will find themselves rebuilding routines from scratch, as time-sensitive items and villager bonds require sustained daily engagement.
 The game rewards presence, not play sessions.
 For a broader view of the best cosy games available in 2026, New Horizons continues to sit near the top of any ranking that values accessibility and long-term depth equally.